Skip to content

 else:

-end_idx = np.arange(num_vehicles) + num_start_nodes + int(trim_paths)
+end_idx = np.arange(num_vehicles, dtype=int) + num_start_nodes + int(trim_paths)

-# used by ortools
+# Distance callback used by OR-Tools

 from_node = manager.IndexToNode(from_index)